 The practice had a policy and a set of procedures for the safe recruitment of staff which included seeking references, proof of identity, checking relevant qualifications and professional registration.
-We reviewed a sample of recruitment files and found the recruitment procedure had been followed.
-We were told that they carried out Disclosure and Barring Service (DBS) checks for all newly employed staff.
+We reviewed a sample of staff files and found the recruitment procedure had been followed.
+The practice manager told us they carried out Disclosure and Barring Service (DBS) checks for all newly employed staff.
 These checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.
 We reviewed records of staff recruitment and these showed that all checks were in place.